therapyaroha/therapyaroha.github.io/_posts/2020-07-03-wellbeing-wellington.md

 <h2>Wellbeing Consulting Wellington</h2>

-<p>In addition to counselling services, consulting in wellbeing utilising the research base of Positive Psychology is available with Aroha Therapy.</p>
+<p>In addition to counselling services, consulting in wellbeing utilising the research base of Positive Psychology is available with Therapy Aroha.</p>

 <p>Positive Psychology is a 21st Century approach to mental health which emphasises what is required for good mental health.
 This approach is in contrast to the traditional medical pathology model of earlier psychological approaches.</p>